Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Introduction

-These comparisons place the dynamical--lattice regulator as a conservative middle ground between rigid hypercubic lattices and more radical fluctuating--topology approaches: the topology and constructive--QFT structure of Wilson's lattice theory are retained, while an intrinsic, dynamically fluctuating geometry is used to restore global Euclidean symmetry and, potentially, to reduce lattice artefacts.
+These comparisons place DLR as a conservative middle ground between rigid hypercubic lattices and more radical fluctuating--topology approaches: the topology and constructive--QFT structure of Wilson's lattice theory are retained, while an intrinsic, dynamically fluctuating geometry is used to restore global Euclidean symmetry and, potentially, to reduce lattice artefacts.

-\section{Geometry of the dynamical--lattice regulator}
+\section{Geometry of the dynamical lattice regulator}